Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 use latest release

 MMT is another way to unpak/pak game files and mods.
-Additionally it is used for indexing these game files for searching and extracting.
+Additionally, it is used for indexing these game files for searching and extracting.

 Same as with LSLiB, download from releases.